tydog98/simple-episode-renamer/README.md

 # Simple Episode Renamer
-Simple script to rename show episodes into SXXEXX format
+Simple script to rename files into SXXEXX format

 To use simply download the script and run it with `python3 rename.py` in the directory your files are in